Skip to content

 hasAtLeastTenKills: "score kills 10"

-This scoreboard condition checks if the player has a specified scoreboard tag.
 The kind of tags that are used by vanilla Minecraft and not the betonquest tags.

 Parameter Syntax Default Value Explanation